robeskins/mech-interp-ft/README.md

 - `run.sh` allows you to run the scripts sequentially on the cloud.
 - Analysis scripts are also in there to analyse the circuit dynamics.

-Note: you will need to replace the cache directories to yours.
+Note: you will need to replace the cache directories to your own.
 In addition, train.py variables need to align with run_metrics.py.

 `sequential_fine_tuning` folder includes all files and scripts related to experiment 2 that are used to study sequential fine-tuning in LLMs.
-This follows the same setup as previous:
+This follows the same setup as `prior_tasks`

 - `train.py`: trains the adapters sequentially, this takes all the permutations or you can specify the combinations.
 This stores the adapter checkpoints in the desired location, alongside the file_paths for the tasks in the task_info.json.
 - `run_metrics.py` takes the adapter checkpoints and runs the EAP-IG algorithim to extract the circuits.
 It then evaluates the model and circuits on the tasks specified in the task_info.json